nccrmoes/MSP-SAHAV/docs/installation/Backend/geoserver_setup_and_host_services.md

 # GeoServer Installation and Dataset Deployment

 This document provides step-by-step instructions for installing GeoServer, deploying vector and raster datasets, and hosting API endpoints for WMS and WFS services.
+The guide also includes steps to set up a GitHub repository to explain how to use the provided datasets.

 ## 1. Installing GeoServer